-24.4 Execute Privileges
+23.4.
+Execute Privileges

+The actions that a user can perform in the server are determined by the set of privileges that they possess.
+Privileges are connected to users with roles.
 An Execute Privilege grants authorization to perform a protected action.
 An execute privilege specifies a protected action, and the roles that can perform the action.
 Roles that inherit from the specified roles can also perform the protected action.
 The protected action is represented as a URI.